hanishkvc/prgs-docs-spreadsheetkvc/README.md

 chelper for celladdr\_valid\_ex which is btw 4 to 7 times faster, as it is a targetted parse logic that too executing natively, rather than the generic re with python wrapper/flow based previous logic.

-	TODO: TO match the python logic wrt lower level details like what is returned on failure as well as wrt white space around etc, OR
+	NOTE: TO match the python logic wrt lower level details like what is returned on failure as well as wrt white space around etc, OR
 	NOT TO MATCH, think once.
+Decided to not match python logic return value during failure, bcas the bCellAddValid part of return value will be false, so other members of the return value shouldnt be used by anyone.

 [NOTE] work throu the fwdlinks dictionary as the top control loop rather than the data dict during insert/delete rows/cols operation.
 This should ensure that only =expression cells with references to other cells will get cross checked at updated as required, rather than the current logic,